 This was my first trip to Chicago where I made it a point to try some of the best bars in the city – mostly because Elliot enjoys a good Old Fashioned every now and then.

-DrumBar (a speakeasy-style bar with a rooftop deck) was right at the top of our hotel, and we also made our way up to the Signature Lounge at the John Hancock Building one night.
+DrumBar (a speakeasy-style bar with a rooftop deck) was right at the top of our hotel, and we also made our way up to the Signature Lounge at 875 North Michigan Avenue (formerly the John Hancock Building) one night.

-The Signature Lounge is located on the 96th floor of the John Hancock Building, meaning you get amazing views out over Chicago along with your drinks.
+The Signature Lounge is located on the 96th floor of the former Hancock Building (the same building where you'll find 360 Chicago), meaning you get amazing views out over Chicago along with your drinks.

 Go up here after dark to see the city illuminated – you can skip the observation deck line, and get the same view for the price of a beer or cocktail.